-The direction as well is, overall, good.
-Tonderai does good work with a couple of attempted escape scenes, ratcheting up the tension when Eloise and her crew get suspicious of Marqis’s possibly being on the move and go to check on him.
+The direction, as well is good overall.
+Tonderai does good work with a couple of attempted escape scenes, ratcheting up the tension when Eloise and her crew get suspicious of Marqis possibly being on the move and go to check on him.
 He also knows how to get the absolute most out of a moment.
 A scene involving a foot injury made me wince and groan and laugh, and want to avert my eyes even though I couldn’t look away.
 It was so damn good.
-It is the signature moment of the film and should be one of the best moments of the year in any horror film, but it probably won’t get as much love as it should be cause the film’s critical flaw is so disappointing.
+It is the signature moment of the film and should be one of the best moments of the year in any horror film, but it probably won’t get as much love as it should because of the film’s critical flaw.